GM-PHD Filter for Searching and Tracking an Unknown Number of Targets with a Mobile Sensor with Limited FOV: GM-PHD Search and Tracking Algorithm

-~ In this section, we define our main algorithm for GM-PHD based search and tracking.
+~ In this section, we define our main algorithm for GM-PHD based search and tracking (GM-PHD SAT).
 Throughout the paper, we use the terms \emph{component}, \emph{target} and \emph{track} frequently.
 These are defined based on \emph{three layers} in a hierarchical order (Figure~\ref{fig:scheme}).
 The core algorithm of GM-PHD SAT works in the lowest layer, \ie, \textit{Layer 1}, consisting of the components of the posterior GM-PHD.
 Each component is specified by its weight, mean and covariance.
 Among these components, those with a large weight can then be extracted and considered as targets of interest in \textit{Layer 2}.
 Components that are not extracted as targets can be viewed as \emph{tentative targets}.
 In \textit{Layer 3}, trajectories of targets are extracted as tracks that include the history of targets over time.
 Each track is assigned an ID which is maintained over time.
 Components and targets, however, do not have IDs.
+Note that separation of targets in \textit{Layer 2} and tracks in \textit{Layer 3} is robust to false positives because targets extracted from components may be falsely identified while a robot relies entirely on tracks that survived over a period of time steps.
 Figure~\ref{fig:scheme} gives a more in-depth picture of the hierarchical layers.

 Figure~\ref{fig:flowchart} describes the overall flowchart of the proposed algorithm.
 We start with an initial estimate of the PHD.
 Multitarget Bayes filter, \ie, the prediction and update steps, is applied recursively to estimate the state of targets based on a limited FOV.
-Since PHD is employed, additional data association between targets and measurements is not required.
+Since the PHD is employed, additional data association between targets and measurements is not required.
 The pruning and merging scheme reduces components with low and similar weights, respectively.
-Then, multitarget state estimates are extracted from GM-PHD and used for maintaining trajectory states of targets.
+Then, multitarget state estimates are extracted from the GM-PHD and used for maintaining trajectory states of targets.
 Finally, an active control strategy is used to the robot to search for and track the targets.